-Now think about how these concepts can be used in practice.
-First, all companies must carry some cash to "grease the wheels" of their operations.
+Most companies need some current assets to support their operating activities.
+For example, all companies must carry some cash to "grease the wheels" of their operations.
 Companies continuously receive checks from customers and write checks to suppliers, employees, and so on.
 Because inflows and outflows do not coincide perfectly, a company must keep some cash in its bank account.
 In other words, some cash is required to conduct operations.
 The same is true for most other current assets, such as inventory and accounts receivable, which are required for normal operations.
-However, any short-term securities the firm holds generally result from investment decisions made by the treasurer, and they are not used in the core operations.
-Therefore, short-term investments are normally excluded when calculating net operating working capital.
+The short-term assets normally used in a company's operating activities are called operating current assets.